Baked Sweet Potato Fries

 Brightly colored and packed with nutrients, sweet potatoes pack a mean punch against their rivals: regular potatoes.
 They are way more loaded with Vitamin A and cancer-fighting beta carotene.
 Granted, the healthiest way to prepare sweet potatoes is boiling or steaming to keep its glycemic load down.
 But life is short, and sometimes you just want something delicious.
-To keep them healthy-ish, eat them alone, with homemade aioli or all-natural low-sugar ketchup (like that of Sir Kensington).
+Enjoy them alone or with something healthy-ish like avocado oil mayo .
 Chow down.

 2 sweet potatoes

-2 tablespoons lard (or tallow, duck fat, bear fat... any will do)
+2 tablespoons lard (or tallow, ghee, duck fat, bear fat... any will do)

 1 teaspoon fine sea salt

 Preheat oven to 400 degrees Fahrenheit.
 Lay parchment on a baking sheet.